SPS-L/sps-cut/content/authors/s.-dehghan/_index.md

 - Alumni
 ---

-Shahab worked on the project CRESUM-HYRES between 2018-2021.
+Shahab worked on the project CRESUM-HYRES between 2018-2021 under the guidance of Dr. {{% mention "p.-aristidou" %}}.